JoshuaNahm/CS506_Final_Project/README.md

 ---
-📥 Dataset Preparation
+## 📥 Dataset Preparation

-Before running the code, please download the dataset from Kaggle:
+Before running the code, please follow these steps to prepare the dataset:

-Visit the dataset page: ([Kaggle](https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma))
+1. Visit the dataset page on Kaggle: [Uber and Lyft Dataset - Boston, MA](https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma)

-Click on "Download All" to download the dataset as a .zip file.
+2. Click on **"Download All"** to download the dataset as a `.zip` file.

-After downloading, unzip the file.
+3. Unzip the downloaded file on your computer.

-Move the extracted CSV file (rideshare_kaggle.csv) into the root directory of this project (same folder as your notebook or script).
+4. Move the extracted file named `rideshare_kaggle.csv` into the **root directory** of this repository (i.e., the same folder as the notebook or main script).

-Make sure the filename remains rideshare_kaggle.csv so the code can locate it correctly.
+⚠️ **Make sure the filename remains `rideshare_kaggle.csv`** so that the code can read it without any issues.

 ## 🔧 How to Build and Run